davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 well-considered Bible of Drupal ([Drupal 8 Module Development, nowadays in its second edition](https://www.amazon.com/Drupal-Module-Development-modules-version/dp/1789612365/) and writing also in his website [https://www.webomelette.com/](https://www.webomelette.com/).
 Lecturer, trainer and regular attendee at various international Drupal events, has also written some interesting articles about Drupal migrations that you should read.

-Some examples:
+**Some examples from Danny Sipos:**

 1. Your first Drupal 8 Migration:
 * [https://www.sitepoint.com/your-first-drupal-8-migration](https://www.sitepoint.com/your-first-drupal-8-migration/).